Honors Program FAQs

 Can I apply to the Program in my sophomore or junior year?

-No. The Molloy College Honors program is open only to incoming freshmen.
+No. The Molloy College Honors program is open only to incoming freshmen who have been invited to apply to the program.
 Acceptance to the Honors Program is based upon superior academic achievement, application essay and personal interview.
 Molloy prides itself on students learning from one another and being a part of a consistent cohort.

 Are there other benefits?